Tag: serve

 🔎 Focus

-“The one who is faithful in a very little is also faithful in much, and the one who is dishonest in a very little is also dishonest in much.
+“The one who is in a very little is also faithful in much, and the one who is dishonest in a very little is also dishonest in much.
 If then you haven’t been trustworthy in handling worldly wealth, who will entrust you with the true riches?
-And if you haven’t been trustworthy with someone else’s property, who will give you your own?
-No can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
+And if you haven’t been trustworthy with someone else’s property, who will you your own?
+No can two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and .”

 Luke 16:10–13 NET

 You cannot serve God and money.
-Money is the translation for the Aramaic word mammon.
+Money is the translation for the Aramaic mammon.
 Mammon can be defined as an abundance of material possessions and resources.
 Mammon can also be defined as wealth and riches.

 ✟ Devotion